-Acupuncture, on the other hand, has no long-term risks associated with it and has been shown, in a range of studies, to be safe.
-Acupuncture has also been shown to be at least as, if not more, beneficial than conventional drug treatments for anxiety and depression.
+Acupuncture has no long-term risks associated with it and has been shown, in a range of studies, to be safe.
+Acupuncture has also been shown to be beneficial for anxiety and depression.
 The World Health Organisation recommends acupuncture for depression and the more up to date, comprehensive review of acupuncture, from The Acupuncture Evidence Project recommends acupuncture for anxiety.

-A recent systematic review for anxiety stated, ‘that acupuncture was an effective alternative therapy for generalized anxiety.’
+A systematic review for anxiety stated, ‘that acupuncture was an effective alternative therapy for generalized anxiety’ (Rui et al. 2016).
 It also noted acupuncture was as effective as drugs and safe.
-In the largest ever study conducted into acupuncture, The York study, acupuncture was found to be more effective than drugs, safe and cost-effective for depression.
+In the largest ever study conducted into acupuncture, The York study, acupuncture was found to clinically effective, safe and cost-effective for depression.

 How does acupuncture benefit anxiety and depression?

 Research has shown that acupuncture treatment may benefit anxiety and depression by:

 - Acting on areas of the brain known to reduce sensitivity to pain and stress, as well as promoting relaxation and deactivating the ‘analytical’ brain, which is responsible for anxiety and worry (Hui, 2010)

 - Regulating levels of neurotransmitters (or their modulators) and hormones such as serotonin, noradrenaline, dopamine, GABA, neuropeptide Y and ACTH; hence altering the brain’s mood chemistry to help to combat negative affective states (Lee 2009; Samuels 2008; Zhou 2008; Yuan 2007)